 While bifocal and varifocal lenses help you see both distances with ease, there is a subtle difference between the two.

 Bifocals have a visible line separating the parts of the lens for distance and reading.
-The upper part is used for seeing things at a distance, and the lower part of for seeing things up close.
-This said, can you have both parts of reading.
+The upper part is used for seeing things at a distance, and the lower part is for seeing things up close.
+This said, can you have both parts for reading.
 For example, someone might use the top part of the lens for reading, but then have the bottom part for computer use.
 Your eyes can adjust to bifocal lenses pretty much straight away.

 FUN FACT: Did you know that Founding Father and the 6th Governor of Pennsylvania, Benjamin Franklin invented bifocal lenses?